 A pulse oximeter is a small device which clips onto your finger that measures your blood oxygen level and pulse rate.
-They are useful for monitoring Sleep Apnoea, Asthma and COPD.
 Pulse oximeters are also useful for measuring oxygen saturation in your blood before and after exercise and operations.
 Although most commonly seen in medical clinics, pulse oximeters are a useful device to have at home for easy monitoring of your oxygen saturation level.

 How does a pulse oximeter work?